 We outdoorsy folk tend to get a lot of use out of our fleece garments, so it goes without saying that they’re subjected to quite a bit of wear and tear.
-Regardless of whether your favourite fleece has burn holes in it from those nights by the campfire or is just beginning show signs after years of wear, worry not.
-There’s plenty of life in it yet!
+Regardless of whether your favourite fleece has burn holes in it from those nights by the campfire or is just beginning to show signs after years of wear, worry not.
+There’s plenty of life in it still!
 In the following, I’m going to give you a few tips on how to make minor repairs to your fleece and broken zips.
 Plus, as a little extra, I’ll let you in on a secret of how to make your garment look as good as the day you bought it, even after years of use!
 So, keep reading – it’s worth it!

 So, you have a burn hole in your fleece – what now?